 C409.3 End-use metering.
-Meters shall be provided to collect energy use data for each end-use category listed in Sections C409.3.1 through C409.3.2C409.3.3.
+Meters shall be provided to collect energy use data for each end-use category listed in Sections C409.3.1 through C409.3.2C409.3.7.
 These meters shall collect data for the whole building or for each separately metered portion of the building where not exempted by the exception to Section C409.1.
-Not more than 10 percent of the total connected load of any of the end-use metering categories in Sections C409.3.1 through C409.3.5 is permitted to be excluded from that end-use data collection.
-Not more than 10 percent of the total connected load of any of the end-use metering categories in Sections C409.3.5 is permitted to be excluded from that end-use data collection.
-Not more than 10 percent of the total connected load of any of the end-use metering categories in Sections C409.3.5 is permitted to consist of loads not part of that category.
+Not more than 10 percent of the total connected load of any of the end-use metering categories in Sections C409.3.1 through C409.3.6 is permitted to be excluded from that end-use data collection.
+Not more than 10 percent of the total connected load of any of the end-use metering categories in Sections C409.3.1 through C409.3.6 is permitted to be metering categories in Sections C409.3.1 through C409.3.6 is permitted to consist of loads not part of that category.
 Multiple meters may be used for any end-use category, provided that the data acquisition system totals all of the energy used by that category.
+Full-floor tenant space submetering data shall be provided to the tenant in accordance with Section C409.7, and the data shall not be required to be included in other end-use categories.

-- 1. HVAC and service water heating equipment serving only an individual dwelling unit or sleeping unit does not require end-use metering. - 2.
-Separate metering is not required for fire pumps, stairwell pressurization fans or other life safety systems that operate only during testing or emergency.
+1. HVAC and service water heating equipment serving only an individual dwelling unit or sleeping unit does not require end-use metering.